About Our Coaches

 Born in London, Christine began dancing at an early age and has been dancing, competing, and teaching for the last 45 years.
 Representing England, Christine was consistently a finalist in all the major European and World Championships.
 Her competitive career has taken her to many parts of the world and eventually to Massachusetts where she has become one of the most sought after coaches in the area.
 Christine is a World Class Adjudicator and judges competitions all over the United States.
 She is also a member of the Fred Astaire National Dance Council.
 Christine has coached the MIT Ballroom dance Team for over 6 years, where she currently teaches the silver and gold syllabus levels in the standard style.
 In her teaching, she concentrates on working the feet and ankles as to create a solid foundation for dance, and she also thinks dancing is all about enjoying and having fun.
 Email: firstname.lastname@example.org, Phone: 617-584-7399.

-Mark has represented the United States at 7 World Championships and at the 2001 World Games.
-His titles include: 5-time undefeated US Senior Ballroom Champion; North American Senior Champion; Northeast US Amateur and Senior Champion; Belgian Open Senior Champion; US National Amateur finalist; 3-time British Open (Blackpool) Senior finalist; International Senior finalist; Professional Rising Star finalist.
-He started teaching ballroom dancing over 20 years ago.
-He has been coaching the MIT Ballroom Dance Team in Standard style for the last 20 years.
+Mark and Didi have represented the United States at 7 World Championships and at the 2001 World Games.
+Their titles include: 5-time undefeated US Senior Ballroom Champion; North American Senior Champion; Northeast US Amateur and Senior Champion; Belgian Open Senior Champion; US National Amateur finalist; 3-time British Open (Blackpool) Senior finalist; International Senior finalist; Professional Rising Star finalist.
+They started teaching ballroom dancing over 20 years ago.
+Mark and Didi have been coaching the MIT Ballroom Dance Team in Standard style for the last 20 years.
 In addition to being a dance coach, Mark has a PhD in Computer Science from MIT and is a visiting professor of computer science at the Franklin W. Olin College of Engineering.
-To learn more about Mark and his dancing career, visit: http://www.psrg.lcs.mit.edu/~sheldon/dance/
+Didi started teaching at the MIT Ballroom Dance Club 25 years ago and has been coaching the MIT Ballroom Dance Team for 14 years, where she and Mark currently coach the syllabus and open levels of Standard.
+Didi believes that working with a partner to create movement together as an expression of the music is one of the most challenging but satisfying activities to pursue.
+You can visit their website at: http://www.psrg.lcs.mit.edu/~sheldon/dance/